igorcrevilari/Practices_with_PYTHON/README.md

-# — Practice with Python.... 🐍
+# — Practices with Python.... 🐍

 And in this storage there are some tests applications with Python.
 I will keep here some records and things that may be presented in the future.
 <br><br>